Weddings are perhaps one of the most brightest and joyful memories we can have in our lifetime.

-Always ask if the venue has its own sound system or you have to bring speakers because you might have to make more space in your vehicle for the speakers or rent a bus to carry them in case you have a full-on sound system.
+Always ask if the venue has its own sound system or you have to bring speakers, because you might have to make more space in your vehicle, or rent a bus to carry them in case you have a full-on sound system.

 Preparation Starts Earlier Than You Think

 Even if it seems hard to imagine the preparation for a wedding (even for the DJ) starts weeks in advance.
 You have to get in touch with the wedding coordinator to know exactly when you have to arrive, how much time will you have to set things up, where the power source for your system is, how to place the speakers, etc.